Integrated Pest Control

 Volutaria (Volutaria tubuliflora) is a highly invasive, noxious weed and A-rated pest by the California Department of Food and Agriculture (CDFA).

-A-rated pest definition: A pest of known economic or environmental detriment and is either not known to be established in California or it is present in a limited distribution that allows for the possibility of eradication or successful containment.
+A-rated pest definition: A pest of known economic or environmental detriment and is either not known to be established in California or is present in a limited distribution that allows for the possibility of eradication or successful containment.

-“Noxious weed” means any species of plant that is, or is liable to be, troublesome, aggressive, intrusive, detrimental, or destructive to agriculture, silviculture, or important native species, and difficult to control or eradicate
+Noxious weed: Any species of plant that is, or is liable to be, troublesome, aggressive, intrusive, detrimental, or destructive to agriculture, silviculture, or important native species, and difficult to control or eradicate

 There are three known populations in North America, two of which are Borrego Springs and Chula Vista.
-Since 2016, AWM has worked to mitigate the spread of Volutaria by controlling it on roadsides, public property, and some private property; eradication or control efforts on private property require Right of Entry Authorization permits.
+Since 2016, AWM has worked to mitigate the spread of Volutaria by controlling it on roadsides, public property, and some private property; eradication or control efforts on private property require Right-of-Entry Authorization permits.
 While the Chula Vista site is small and well-controlled, Volutaria continues to spread in Borrego Springs.

-If you believe that Volutaria tubuliflora is located on your property (see CalFlora map), please assist in the eradication efforts of this invasive weed by filling out the Right of Entry Authorization form and emailing it to IPC.AWM@SDCounty.CA.gov.
+If you believe that Volutaria tubuliflora is located on your property (see CalFlora map), please assist in the eradication efforts of this invasive weed by filling out the Right-of-Entry Authorization form and emailing it to IPC.AWM@SDCounty.CA.gov.